mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 You can now structure this data in format of TwoSampleMR as given in **Section 4.3**.
 To save the effort of going from GTEx exposure data to data usable in the MRBase package, we have GTEx exposure data aligned with corresponding rs-ID’s and structured in the MRBase format, available at https://drive.google.com/drive/folders/14u2dN8k3OwnZZkSkAQFN0ndboTFJFH-J?usp=share_link.

-## 4.3.1 Make sure the GTEx data is in the format required by the MR-Base package
+## 4.3.1 Make sure the GTEx data is in the format required by the TwoSampleMR package

 If you have downloaded the processed GTEx dataset from the linked drive, you need not follow the instructions in this section.
 If not,